pareenakaur/DSAI-Mini-Project/README.md

 (b) Using education as a tool to educate public on safe speed

 Data-Related Insights:
-1. Resampling imbalanced data using undersampling and oversampling helps improve model performance
+1. Resampling imbalanced data using oversampling helps improve model performance
 3. Using Tree nodes to represent data may not be appropriate for all types of data
 4. There are some factors in which we can look into to mitigate the severity of accidents, however they are not explicitely shown in the dataset